Choosing a web design agency is the most important decision you'll make about your website.

 Be careful to avoid the pitfall of thinking "I wouldn't want this on MY site", however.
 An agency website is likely to have very different goals to your own, so it's much more important just to look at the design and styles in general.

-If the site looks dated, if things aren't working on there, or if you've seen sites just like it before, then that's going to throw up some red flags about this agency.
+If the site looks dated, if things aren't working on there, or if you've seen sites just like it before, that's a bad sign.

-It's also a great plan to see how the site works on a mobile and tablet too, it's a good way of checking that the company puts as much effort into their mobile design as they do on desktop.
+It's worth checking how the site works on mobile and tablet too, it's a good way of checking that the company puts as much effort into their mobile design as they do on desktop.

 Experience & Expertise

-How long an agency has been in business is another good way of analysing their experience.
+How long a digital agency has been in business is another good way of analysing their experience.

 Bigger isn't always better with your agency, but you need to pick a company that's the right level for you.
 Lots of clients want the assurance of knowing who's working on their website at any given time, or who will answer the phone when they call, but some want the assurance of knowing there's a full team in place so there will always be someone available when you're needed.